hewigovens/reqwest-enum/README.md

 # reqwest-enum

-Typed enum HTTP API for reqest, inspired by Moya.
+Typed enum HTTP API for reqwest, inspired by Moya.